Pin It!

 The first kind of cocoa powder we’ll cover is the kind we just went over how to make.
 Natural cocoa powder comes from beans that have not been treated prior to their fermentation.
 It has a very intense cocoa flavor and a bitter taste on its own.
 This kind of cocoa powder is usually what commercial brands offer, from Ghirardelli to Hershey’s (not including Hershey’s Special Dark).

-Since the natural cocoa powder is an acid, it’s most often paired with a base – i.e. baking soda rather than baking powder.
+Since natural cocoa powder is an acid, it’s most often paired with a base – i.e. baking soda rather than baking powder.
 But we’ll talk more about that later.

 What is Dutch Processed Cocoa Powder?